RuolunWeng/faust2smartphone/README.md

     "-iosmotion" to generate a project with Motion support for iOS.

-    "-iosandroid" to generate a project with Motion support for Android.
+    "-androidmotion" to generate a project with Motion support for Android.

     [Motion.lib created by Christophe Lebreton].